-Starting on or about September 1, 2016, FDDU will begin to issue a new and smaller oral DNA collection device.
+Starting in October 2016, FDDU began to issue a new and smaller oral DNA collection device.
 This new collector allows for a direct transfer from inside the cheek onto collection paper in a similar manner to the current collection device, and allows for the possibility of self-collection by offenders.
-Detailed instructions for its use will be included in the kits, and the FD-936 form has not changed.
-Please use all the current kits in your inventory before ordering new kits.
-FDDU will still be accepting the old kits even after it begins sending out the new kits.
+Detailed instructions for its use is included in the kits, and the FD-936 form has not changed.
+FDDU will continue to accept the old kits, so please use all the current kits in your inventory before ordering new kits.

 On a compliance level, the FDDU is supported by teams of DNA technical specialists and DNA program specialists, who have critical responsibilities within the unit for ensuring the quality assurance and quality control of analytical testing, as well as conformance of database operations with established procedural requirements.

 Administratively, the unit is supported by a team of management and program analysts with responsibilities for budgetary execution, procurement, inventory, and logistical applications.
 The unit relies heavily upon an information technology team to support the unit network and overall infrastructure backbone that drives the various operational applications.